Sure Dividend

 The next Dividend Aristocrat in the series is healthcare giant Medtronic (MDT).

 Medtronic has an impressive history of dividend growth.
-The company has increased its dividend for 45 years in a row.
-With an approximately 3.3% yield, Medtronic is not exactly a high-yield stock.
+The company has increased its dividend for 47 years in a row.
+With an approximately 3.1% yield, Medtronic is not exactly a high-yield stock.
+However, the stock’s yield is still higher than the average yield of the S&P 500.

 And, Medtronic typically raises its dividend at a high rate each year, thanks to its strong earnings and leadership position within the medical devices industry.

-According to the company, Medtronic has increased its dividend by 16% compounded annually over its 45 years of annual increases.
 These qualities make Medtronic an attractive dividend growth stock for long-term investors.

 Business Overview

 Medtronic was founded in 1949 as a medical equipment repair shop by Earl Bakken and his brother-in-law, Palmer Hermundslie.
 Today, Medtronic is one of the largest healthcare companies in the world.
-Medtronic is a large-cap stock with a market capitalization of ~$110 billion.

 Medtronic PLC is the largest manufacturer of biomedical devices and implantable technologies in the world.
 Medtronic currently has four operating segments: Cardiovascular, Neuroscience, Medical Surgical, and Diabetes.